LiuJiawenn/Design-and-Implementation-of-Handwriting-Recognition-System-Based-on-Inertial-Sensors/README.md

 # Design and Implementation of Handwriting Recognition System Based on Inertial Sensors
-This projet aims to realize the automatic recognition of the user's handwriting on paper through the built-in sensor of the smart watch, so that the user's handwriting content can be stored digitally without the user's explicit interaction.

 ### Abstract
 Handwriting on paper is a long-term way of information record.
 Handwriting